USEPA/e-manifest/docs/src/Intro/terminology.md

 #### RCRA / Subtitle C

 - The Resource Conservation and Recovery Act (RCRA) is the primary United States federal law that governs solid and hazardous waste.
-Subtitle C of RCRA addresses hazardous waste and is the framework for the nation’s “cradle-to-grave” management program from its generation to treatment, storage, or disposal.
+Subtitle C of RCRA addresses hazardous waste and is the framework for the nation’s "cradle-to-grave" management program from its generation to treatment, storage, or disposal.
 [EPA: About RCRA](https://www.epa.gov/rcra)

 #### Hazardous Waste